Albert E. Kahn: Cameron & Kahn

+Harvey Matusow and False Witness

 In 1955, Cameron & Kahn published False Witness, the confession by Harvey Matusow, a former Communist and paid U.S. government witness, who admitted he had repeatedly lied under oath when testifying at House Un-American Activities Committee (HUAC) hearings.
 His testimony was part of the effort to root out purported communist infiltration of government, Hollywood, and publishing.
 Matusow's confession caused a political sensation.

 Pending publication of False Witness (whose contents had been leaked publicly), the U.S. government subpoenaed Kahn, Cameron and Matusow to appear before a federal grand jury.
 The publishers were accused of bribing Matusow to falsely assert he had committed perjury on behalf of the government.
 After months of hearings and thousands of pages of testimony, the grand jury declined to issue indictments against Cameron or Kahn.

 During the grand jury proceedings, Kahn, Cameron, and Matusow were also subpoenaed to testify before the U.S. Senate Internal Security Subcommittee, chaired by James Eastland (D-Mississippi).
 The purpose of the Senate hearings was to determine whether publication of False Witness resulted from a Communist conspiracy to induce Matusow to lie about committing perjury.
 The Senate committee did not inquire into the origin or consequences of his admitted perjury.

 In the late 1950s, Kahn wrote an account of the Matusow scandal and its aftermath.
 But Kahn's account was not published until eight years after his death, as The Matusow Affair: Memoir of a National Scandal (1987).
 Angus Cameron wrote the Introduction to the book.